 - Kynmobi® (apomorphine hydrochloride)

 It is important for people with PD to see a movement disorders specialist who is trained in the use of these drugs for PD.
-Movement disorders specialists understand the interactions of these drugs and how some medications may make symptoms worse.
-It is also important to talk with your healthcare provider before starting or stopping any new treatments, including over-the-counter medications and alternative treatments.
+They understand the interactions of these drug and how some medicines may make symptoms worse.